Loading...

 Don’t forget, all customers must have a visible lockable disconnect switch for their DER interconnection.

-You must maintain your interconnected equipment in proper working order according to the technical requirements so that your device(s) does not cause issues for your electric service or another customer’s.
+Make sure to keep your interconnected equipment in good working order by following the technical requirements, so it won't cause any issues with your electric service or other customers.

 We’ll monitor your DER equipment and may send it commands.

 You don’t need our approval for home backup generators that are only activated during outages.
-However, if you plan to connect it at the Indiana Michigan Power meter you will need to get approval and our help with that.
-We may require certain information about your backup generator and there may be other local inspection or other code requirements.
+However, if you plan to connect it at the I&M meter you will need to get our approval and help.
+We may require certain information about your backup generator and there may be other local inspection or code requirements.
 We encourage you to reach out to a local qualified licensed electrician.

-Here we are talking about special programs established by the Federal Energy Regulatory Commission (FERC) and the Electric Reliability Council of Texas (ERCOT) that enable third-party providers to contract with customers who own DERs to collectively offer services in the wholesale electric market.
-Aggregated DERs will be utilized by the third-party aggregator who is responding to operator signals sent by the grid operator.
+These programs, created by the Federal Energy Regulatory Commission (FERC) and the Electric Reliability Council of Texas (ERCOT), allow third-party providers to contract with customers (like you) who own DERs to collectively offer services in the wholesale electric market.
+Aggregated DERs will be used by third-party aggregators, who respond to signals from the grid operator.

 Additional Information About Interconnecting Your Generating Equipment System

-For more specific information, contact our Distributed Generation Coordinator:
+For more specific information, contact our Interconnection Services Coordinator:

 Phone: 260.408.3402